Coming to the UK

 PgDip/MSc Radiotherapy and Oncology

 Opening a UK Bank Account

-You can find useful detailed information on how to open a UK bank account on the UKCISA website and also the website for the British Banking Association.
+You can find useful detailed information on how to open a UK bank account on the UKCISA website.

 UK Bank Account from Abbey Santander: A Santander banking advisor will be at QMU during Freshers’ Week and will also be at Freshers’ Fayre, to help you open accounts and answer any questions you may have.